filipmacek/coding-interview-prep/intro.md

 to think more about problem and to obtain better understanding.

 ### Automatic stats generation in README
-At first, I started manually inserting each solved problems in README, but I was cumbersome and unpractical.
+At first, I started manually inserting each solved problems in README, but it was cumbersome and unpractical.
-Then I figured that I could write some script that would to that for me and this script could be run with `Github actiuons` every time I make new commit with new solution.
+Then I figured that I could write some script that would to that for me and this script could be run with `Github actions` every time I make new commit with new solution.
 To solve this,I needed to put some metadata for every solution and best approach would be to put it somewhere in file, so that file represent a problem and possible solution.